 Join us for a series of interactive virtual forums, in which a rotating panel consisting of members of the PLA Social Worker Task Force will answer your questions related to social work in public libraries.
 This is an opportunity to learn from the experts and engage with your peers on social service issues facing public libraries today.
 Attendees are encouraged to share their experiences and ask questions throughout the session.

-The archived recordings of previous forums are saved in the PLA Social Work Interest Group on ALA Connect (login required).
+Although no virtual forms are scheduled at this time, the archived recordings of previous forums are saved in the PLA Social Work Interest Group on ALA Connect (login required).

 PLA Social Worker Task Force Members

 Jean Badalamenti, MSW, is DC Public Library’s health and human services assistant manager, working in the service design and engagement office.
 Since 2014, she has been developing programs, creating partnerships, and training DCPL staff to support customers experiencing homelessness.
 Jean's most recent project equips DCPL staff with dialogue facilitation skills that support the public library as center for civic engagement and community dialogue.

 Leah Esguerra, LMFT, is a California licensed marriage and family therapist.
 She is the nation’s first full-time library social worker with San Francisco Public Library.
 Leah manages the SFPL social service program, which consists of six health and safety associates (HASAs) who are library outreach workers with lived experience with homelessness.

 Elissa Hardy, LCSW is the community resource manager at the Denver Public Library in Colorado.
 This department consists of three other social workers and six peer navigators.
 The team supports and builds relationships with customers experiencing life challenges and assists them in navigating community resources to achieve their goals and improve quality of life; provides training for library staff; and engages the community in solutions in addressing social injustice.